-Finally, what is an ad server?
+What is an ad Server?

 While ad networks and exchanges can be compared in some respects, ad servers are a bit another story.
 An ad server is a more abstract entity – it’s not a platform.
 It’s rather a technology that stands behind ad networks’ software and actually makes everything work properly.